 - Garlic Powder

-This section shows how to pan fry tilapia with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to cook tilapia in a pan, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Season.
-Pat fillets dry with paper towels and season with garlic powder, salt, and pepper.
+Pat the fillets dry with paper towels.
+Season with garlic powder, salt, and pepper.

 - Fry.
-Heat oil in a large skillet over medium-high heat, then add fillets in a single layer.
-Sear until edges are opaque, then flip and cook until done.
-(You can reduce heat to medium if it starts to brown too much.)
+Heat oil in a large skillet over medium-high heat, then add the tilapia fillets in a single layer.
+Sear until the edges are opaque, then flip and cook until done.
+(You can reduce to medium heat if it starts to brown too much.)
 Remove and cover with foil to keep warm.

 - Make sauce.
-In the same pan, melt butter.
-Stir in lemon juice and garlic powder, and continue heating until sauce becomes dark yellow.
+In the same pan, melt the butter.
+Stir in the lemon juice and garlic powder, and continue heating until sauce becomes dark yellow.
 Remove immediately.

 - Plate.
-Drizzle sauce on each serving plate, add the pan fried tilapia fillet over it, then top with a tablespoon or two of sauce.
+Drizzle some sauce on each serving plate, add the pan fried tilapia fillet over it, then top with 1-2 more tablespoons of sauce.
 I like to garnish with a lemon slice and a sprinkle of chopped parsley.

 How Long To Pan Fry Tilapia?